 Sensex, Nifty Likely To Open On Cautious Note

-Overnight, U.S. stocks ended lower as investors showed little reaction to President Trump's announcement that he had struck a deal with Chinese President Xi Jinping to trim tariffs in exchange for renewed promises from Beijing to crack down on fentanyl exports, resume U.S. soybean purchases and keep rare earths exports flowing.
+The U.S. dollar hovered near a three-month high and gold was weak below $4,000 per ounce while oil prices rose after OPEC+ on Sunday agreed a small oil output increase for December and signaled a pause in increases in the first quarter of next year, reflecting market concerns about an oversupply.

-The tech-heavy Nasdaq Composite plunged 1.6 percent as shares of Meta and Microsoft fell sharply on worries over surging AI spending.
+U.S. stocks ended a choppy session mostly higher on Friday as Amazon reported strong quarterly results and Netflix's board approved a ten-for-one stock split.

-The S&P 500 lost 1 percent and the narrower Dow dipped 0.2 percent.
+The tech-heavy Nasdaq Composite gained 0.6 percent, the S&P 500 rose 0.3 percent and the Dow inched up marginally.

-European stocks ended mixed on Thursday as investors digested the Fed, ECB and BoJ interest-rate decisions.
+European markets closed on a weak note Friday after the release of mixed quarterly results and a benign euro zone inflation report.

-After keeping interest rates unchanged at 2 percent for the third meeting in a row, the European Central Bank repeated that policy was in a "good place".
+The pan European Stoxx 600 ended half a percent lower, marking its fourth straight losing session.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!